luishdemetrio/snow_da/README.md

  ![](images/iconcolor.png)

  e.
-After making these changes, click "Save" to apply the new icon and background color.
+After making these changes, click **Save** to apply the new icon and background color.

 8. **Provide a Description**: Below the name field, you'll find a section for the agent's description.
 This is where you provide a brief overview of what the agent does.
 The description should be concise yet informative, giving users a clear understanding of the agent's capabilities.
 For this agent: